 The Burger Underground

-I don’t typically seek out burgers here in Mexico.
-Afterall, it’s easy to find great burgers back home in the U.S. and I’d just rather try other things.
-So, if I’m including a burger joint, then you know it’s good (so far my only other top tier burger recommendation is at Madera Food & art in Isla Mujeres which you can read about here).
+I don’t typically seek out burgers in Mexico.
+Afterall, it’s easy to find great burgers back home in the U.S. and I’d typically rather try Mexican cuisine.
+So, if I’m including a burger joint, then you know it’s good (so far my only other top tier burger recommendation is the Juicy Lucy at what was formerly called Madera Food & art that now goes by Aurora Cocina & Bar in Isla Mujeres which you can read about here).